edwinkipchumba/Awwards-app/README.md

-# Instagram-clone
+# Awwards-App

 ## Build by [Kolem Edwin]

 ## Description

-This is an Instagram clone where people share their images and videos for other users to view.
-Users can sign up, login, view and post photos, search and follow other users.
+This is an application like Awwards where users can signup, login and post a project to be reviewed and rated.

 ## Screenshot images